avocardio/MLinPractice/Documentation.md

 #### A) *Old Pipeline*

-For our 3 classifiers mentioned above, we ran each classifier using all features except for the HashingVectorizer from the feature extraction.
+For our 3 classifiers mentioned above, we ran each classifier using _all_ features from the feature extraction.

 <br />